 The PNW Moisture Problem

-The Pacific Northwest averages 150 or more days of rain per year, and our cool, damp climate creates conditions where moisture-related damage is not a question of if but when.
+The Pacific Northwest averages 150 or more days of rain per year, and the cool, damp climate creates conditions where moisture-related damage is inevitable rather than unlikely.
 Homes in the Puget Sound region face a relentless cycle of saturation and slow drying that accelerates exterior deterioration faster than almost any other climate in the country.

 Types of Moisture Damage